raghavgpt001/CorpAI/README.md

-This is your AI assistant for professional writing in a corporate setting Follow these straightforward steps to set up and run the project:
+**This is your AI assistant for professional writing in a corporate setting.**

+Follow these straightforward steps to set up and run the project:

 ![Uploading image.png…]()